foomo/gofoomo/README.md

 * Serve static files without bugging your prefork apache
 * Keep slow connections away from your php processes (not implemented yet)
 * Hijack foomo json rpc services methods
-* Your code is also running the server, this puts you in a place, where	you can solve problems, that you can not solve in php
+  * Your code is also running the server, this puts you in a place, whereyou can solve problems, that you can not solve in php
 * Go´s runtime model is pretty much the opposite of the php runtime model
   * all requests vs one request per lifetime
   * shared memory vs process and memory isolation
   * one bug to kill them all vs one bug kills one request
   * hard, but fast vs easy but slow

 ## Sitting in front of your foomo LAMP app with Go